nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Locating contacts by name : `find`

-Finds contacts whose names contain any of the given keywords.
+Finds all contacts whose names contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`

-* The search is case-insensitive. e.g `hans` will match `Hans`
+* The search is case-insensitive. e.g. `hans` will match `Hans`
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
 * Only the name is searched.
 * Only full words will be matched e.g. `Han` will not match `Hans`